caiopovila/pdf-signer-agetec/README.md

-# PDF signer Brazil
+# PDF signer AGETEC

 A JavaScript PDF signer with certificate CPF and CNPJ A1 ICP-Brasil for NodeJS.

-This package is fork of [willmdrs/pdf-signer-brazil](https://github.com/willmdrs/pdf-signer-brazil).
+This package is fork of [willmdrs/pdf-signer-agetec](https://github.com/willmdrs/pdf-signer-agetec).

 ## PDF versions
 Pdf-signer cant handle pdf stream in the moment.
 It only can works with pdf which built on XREF tables.